egh/sparchive/README.md

 which takes up 12MB (uncompressed) or about 4.3MB gzipped.
 The sparchive file was 2.2 MB.

+### zip directory structure ###

+sparchive stores each version in a directory with the version number (starting from 1) as the name of the directory.
+These directories are stored under a `versions` directory at the toplevel of the zip file.

 ### Some more details about the ZIP ###

 sparchive files use the extended timestamp extra field to store last